 Contributed by Tilly of Travel Junkie Girl

-The unique setting of Sa Calobra beach in Mallorca at the end of the Torrent de Parreis gorge is what makes this my favourite beach in the Mediterranean.
+The unique setting of Sa Calobra beach in Mallorca at the end of the Torrent de Parreis gorge is what makes this my favorite beach in the Mediterranean.
 Reached by a single terrifyingly twisty road down through the steep Serra de Tramuntana Mountains, you’d be forgiven for wondering what all the fuss was about when you reach the tiny port of Sa Calobra, but head along the path to the east into a short tunnel through the cliffs and when you emerge on the other side, the reward is apparent.
-A huge amphitheatre of part pebble, part sand beach surrounded by dramatically steep-sided, jagged peaks opens up in front of you with a narrow inlet gouged through the cliffs to the sea.
+A huge amphitheater of part pebble, part sand beach surrounded by dramatically steep-sided, jagged peaks opens up in front of you with a narrow inlet gouged through the cliffs to the sea.
 It’s a little piece of heaven but is very remote with no facilities so make sure you bring everything you need with you!